anegda/Applications1/README.md

-    ├── combine.py                            # Script used to merge the training data from COVID-QA and SQuAD together ├── qa_finetuning.py                      # Original script used to fine-tune and evaluate the models ├── qa_finetuning_hyp_search.py           # Script that performs a search of the best hyperparameters for a model ├── train.slurm                           # Slurm launcher for the fine-tuning task └── train_dev_test.py                     # Given a dataset, split it into a train, dev and test splits
+    ├── combine.py                            # Script used to merge the training data from COVID-QA and SQuAD together ├── qa_finetuning.py                      # Original script used to fine-tune and evaluate the models ├── qa_finetuning_hyp_search.py           # Script that performs a search of the best hyperparameters for a model └── train_dev_test.py                     # Given a dataset, split it into a train, dev and test splits

 ## Results